WAV (laughing, crying), 2017, two-channel video installation.

-● (x2) rhythmic patterns of vertical columns that silently rise and fall over time
+pattern of vertical columns that silently rise and fall over time.
+These sets

-The sets

-of graphic information point to intermediary sound-recordings and to bodies that once laughed and
+of information point to sound-recordings of bodies that once laughed and

 cried.
-Given the contrast of emotions, these virtual presences read as having no
+Given the apparent contrast of emotions, these graphic traces read

-experience.
-Perhaps they simply feel differently.
-Nevertheless, WAV (laughing, crying) forms an
+differently.
+Nevertheless, WAV (laughing, crying) implicates two performed